RxRhema/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-iam_betty script gives information on how to switch to substitute user betty
+iam_betty script gives information on how to switch to substitute user betty